logicuniverse/manifesto/README.md

 ---

-## XI.
-Current State (Q1 2026)
+## X. Current State (Q1 2026)

 > [!IMPORTANT]
 > **Experimental Nature & Paradigm Shift**
-> LogicUniverse is currently a high-dimensional prototype designed to validate a radical paradigm shift in logical reasoning.
+> LogicUniverse is currently a high-dimensional prototype designed to validate a radical paradigm shift in the ontology of logic.
 We are focused on the **0-1 jump**: proving that a tri-axial fractal topology can govern deterministic logic across disparate domains.
 > **This is not a production-ready product.** During this alpha phase, we prioritize **innovation over convention** and **development velocity over rigid standardization**.
-We provide no guarantees of stability, API persistence, or fitness for any specific use as we iterate through this dimensional upgrade.
+We provide no guarantees of stability, API persistence, or fitness for any particular purpose as we iterate through this multi-axial upgrade.

 The **LogicUniverse** is currently in its active alpha phase, centering its efforts on the **Logic Geometry** stage of the roadmap—the formalization of static topological assembly.